 3 Possible Causes Of Hair Damage

-Stress disrupts the growth process of your hair by triggering your hormones to enter into a resting mode.
-This mode causes your hair to grow out prematurely as it no longer goes through the regular growth process, hence they fall off.
+Stress disrupts the hair growth process by triggering hormones that cause your hair to enter a resting mode.
+This mode causes your hair to grow out prematurely, and as a result, they fall out.

-Unusually dry hair is one of the precursors to damaged hair.
-When your hair does not receive regular and timely moisture, it becomes dry and brittle, and tends to break off when you comb through.
+Unusually dry hair is a precursor to damaged hair.
+When your hair doesn't receive regular and timely moisture, it becomes dry and brittle and tends to break off when you comb it.

-This happens when you comb your natural hair roughly and pull at knots in your hair aggressively.
-Rough combing can wreak havoc on your hair, damage your hair cuticles and make it prone to damage.
-Also, the harsher you comb your hair, the more prone it is to damage.
+This happens when you rough comb your natural hair and aggressively pull at knots.
+Rough combing can wreak havoc on your hair, damage your hair cuticles, and make it more prone to damage.
+The harsher you comb your hair, the more damage-prone it becomes.

 5 Types of Hair Damage and How To Repair Them